 Making Grits At Home

 If you decide to make these or experiment on your own, I have two pieces of advice.
-Use freshly ground grits and pay attention to the expiration date.
+The first is use freshly ground grits.
 Then, make them with anything but water.
 It’s easy to make tasty grits with chicken stock, beef stock or milk.
 This is the companion recipe to my smoked gouda cheese grits with chipotle peppers and adobo sauce found HERE.

 - Yield: 4-6 1x